yichunzhao/entity-validation/README.md

-# entity-validation
+## entity-validation
-Exploring entity validation; answring several issues.
+Exploring entity validation; answering several issues.

+Starting from with boot 2.3, we need to explicitly add the spring-boot-starter-validation dependency.

 ### @Validated vs @Valid
+@Validated: Spring annotation

+@Valid: Java annotation

-### Catch a constrain violation exception instead of its wrapper exception.
+### Catch a constrain violation exception

+Hibernate exceptions are caught and wrapped in a Spring exception.

 ### Json deseriablize TimeStamp in a correct format.

+Java Date especially timeStamp is not deserialized correctly by JSON.